Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Methodology

-During the spiral search process, the robot with its compliant feature consistently exerts a slight force in the $-Z$ direction to the component.
-The exerted force enables the component to be instantly inserted into the hole when the component moves over the hole.
+During the spiral search process, the robot, with its compliant feature, consistently exerts a slight force in the $-Z$ direction to the component.
+This exerted force enables the component to be inserted into the hole as soon as it moves over the hole.
 Similarly to the linear search method, the spiral search process is terminated upon successfully inserting the component into the hole or reaching the maximum search radius defined by $r$.